bludvigsen/fys9429_project_pino/README.md

 # WARNING: UNDER HEAVY CONSTRUCTION!

-This code is currently just a basis for a future software system for using PINOs with reservoir simulation models.
-Most source files are placeholders while some can be used independently.
+This code is currently just a basis for possible future software for using PINOs with reservoir simulation models.
+Most source files are placeholders while some can and are being used independently together with solutions developed by NVIDIA at https://github.com/NVIDIA/physicsnemo-sym/tree/main/examples/reservoir_simulation/Norne.